 By tomorrow, you'll be a brief stint in the oven away from a breakfast, lunch, or dinner that's way better than yesterday's dishes piled on bread. —Kendra Vaculin

-small bunch of kale, torn or chopped into 1-inch pieces
+small bunch of kale, tough stems removed, leaves torn or chopped into 1-inch pieces

-- Set broiler to high.
-Arrange kielbasa pieces cut side facing up on a foil-lined baking sheet.
-Broil for about 5 minutes, until the sausage is heated through and the outside edges are crisped up and dark.
-Remove sausage from sheet and allow to cool slightly before chopping into 1/2-inch pieces.
-Set aside.
+- Set the broiler to high.
+Arrange the sliced kielbasa on a foil-lined baking sheet.
+Broil for about 5 minutes, or until the edges are dark and crisped.

 - Add remaining 1 1/2 tablespoons olive oil to the same pan and set over medium-high heat.
 Add the kale, and season with salt and pepper.
 Toss and cook until kale is just wilted, about two minutes.

 - In a well-greased casserole dish, layer half the bread cubes, mushrooms, kale, kielbasa, and cheese.
 Then layer the whole deal again, ending with cheese.
-Pour the egg mixtures evenly over the dish, filling in the crevices.
-Cover the dish with tin foil, and stick it in the fridge overnight.
+Pour the egg mixture evenly over the dish, filling in the crevices.
+Cover the dish with aluminum foil and stick it in the fridge overnight.
 Remove dish 20 minutes before baking.

-- Preheat oven to 350° F. Bake strata with tin foil still on for 30 to 40 minutes, until the mix is set and doesn’t jiggle when you shake the dish; then, remove foil and continue baking for 10 minutes more, allowing the top to brown.
+- Preheat oven to 350° F. Bake strata with foil still on for 30 to 40 minutes, or until the mix is set and doesn’t jiggle when you shake the dish; remove the foil and continue baking for 10 minutes more, allowing the top to brown.
 Remove from oven and slice into big ol' hunks to serve.